akshay-chauhan-000/akshay-chauhan-000/README.md

 👋 Hi, I’m Akshay Chauhan

 🌱 I’m currently learning ML, which I hope to apply in chemistry.
-I'm also proficient in Python, C++, Fortran, and well-versed in LaTeX.
+I'm also proficient in Python, Fortran, and well-versed in LaTeX.

 📫 How to reach me: [Your Email Address](mailto:akshay.chauhan@students.iiserpune.ac.in)